jcoops-dev/jcoops-dev.github.io/_pages/playerbots.md

 Input loops like this can be modified by reducing the likelihood of bots responding to other bots, but for the sake of witnessing how two playerbots, both connected to a generative AI and with different in-game variables, might react, I decided to increase the likelihood of input loop occurance.
 Also worth mentioning is that these logs only included details from the conversation between nearby bots, while other bots were generating their own messages between each other elsewhere (and as soon as I can find those chatlogs I'll include them here too).

+There are additional modules currently under development (unfortunately too experimental for my hardware to handle), which furthers playerbot integration with Ollama by referring to it during the decsion-making process.
+Rather than consulting its own decision tree, these modules allow playerbots to prompt Ollama's connected LLM to suggest what action it undertakes next.
+While default playerbots' decision making isn't context-sensitive, LLM-powered playerbots have a vastly larger source of knowledge and can advise playerbots on specific decisions to undertake.
+For example, while a playerbot is dependent solely on completing quests and killing enemies to level up, the LLM might inform the playerbot of the best location to do this for its level, suggest specific quests to complete, and even pursue specific rewards.
+As similar modules continue to develop and reinforce the integration between playerbots and LLMs, playerbots have the potential to take on increasingly human-like player qualities.
+With experimental features for playerbot personalities, including in-game trolling, it's conceivable that at a certain point, it might become difficult to tell whether another player is in-fact another human.

 Generative AI-powered videogame NPCs appear to be a goal for numerous game development studios, and while they struggle with design and implementation, community-driven efforts such as WoW playerbots represent an untapped knowledge source for how AI might be integrated into future games.
 An unfortunate difficulty in accessing this knowledge source, however, is that it is built upon